Summer Reading Program

 The Summer Reading program at public libraries encourages children, youth and families to read and helps children maintain reading skills.
 To support Summer Reading, the Library of Michigan is a member of the Collaborative Summer Library Program (CSLP).

-Fall 2016 CSLP Newsletter from CSLP Board President Sharon Rawlings can be downloaded by clicking here.
+Read the Winter 2017 CSLP Newsletter from CSLP Board President Sharon Rawlings.

-- “Build a Better World” Youth Programming Ideas for 2017 Summer Reading - Access the RECORDING HERE
+- “Build a Better World” Youth Programming Ideas for 2017 Summer Reading - Access the RECORDING on our Webinar Archives page, posted as soon as it is made closed captioned.

 Monday, January 9, 2017